Replace <DOMAIN> with your domain. conda config --set channel_alias http(s)://<DOMAIN>/api/repo

 to determine the correct path.

 .condarcfile with a text editor

 -c <CHANNEL_NAME> flag allows you to install packages from channels on Anaconda Server that have been

 created by users or administrators.

 -c flag, packages will be taken from the channels in the

-Prior to installing packages from a private or authenticated channel, you first need to log in using the Anaconda Team Edition CLI, not from the browser.
+Prior to installing packages from a private or authenticated channel, you first need to log in using the Anaconda Server CLI, not from the browser.